canonical/operator/STYLE.md

 ### Use British English

-[Canonical's documentation style](https://docs.ubuntu.com/styleguide/en/) is to use British spellings, and we try to follow that here.
-For example, "colour" rather than "color", "labelled" rather than "labeled", "serialise" rather than "serialize", and so on.
+[Canonical's documentation style](https://docs.ubuntu.com/styleguide/en/) uses British spelling, which we try to follow here.
+For example: "colour" rather than "color", "labelled" rather than "labeled", "serialise" rather than "serialize", and so on.

 It's a bit less clear when we're dealing with code and APIs, as those normally use US English, for example, `pytest.mark.parametrize`, and `color: #fff`.